-Treats infections caused by cytomegalovirus (CMV) in patients who have acquired immune deficiency (AIDS).
-Also treats herpes simplex virus (HSV) infections in the mucus membranes (nose, mouth, vagina, or rectum).
+Treats cytomegalovirus (CMV) eye infection in patients with AIDS.
+Also treats herpes simplex virus infections in the nose, mouth, vagina, or rectum.

 How to Use This Medicine: